Apparel, footwear, and home textiles. This may change over time, but for now these are the industries that RISE focuses on.

 Yes, you can!

-RISE seeks to include workers’ voices and representation at every level, from governance to project implementation, ensuring that the work responds to women workers' needs and priorities.
-The RISE Steering oard is multi-stakeholder and includes representatives from brands, suppliers, labor organizations, unions, and women's rights organizations.
+RISE seeks to include workers’ voice and representation at every level, from governance to project implementation, ensuring that our work responds to their needs and priorities.
+The multi-stakeholder RISE Steering Board includes representatives from brands, suppliers, labor organizations and civil society organizations.